🇭🇰

 📋

-Show the phrase card — don't rely on verbal English alone
+Show the phrase card rather than relying on verbal English alone

 At traditional Cantonese venues, cha chaan teng, and dai pai dong stalls, showing the written Cantonese phrase card is more reliable than spoken English.
-The card communicates the full exclusion list — oyster sauce, shrimp paste, lard, egg, dairy, and stock — in a single clear visual.
-Save a screenshot of the phrases panel above and keep it accessible on your phone.
+The card communicates the full exclusion list, covering oyster sauce, shrimp paste, lard, egg, dairy, and stock, in a single clear visual.
+Save a screenshot of the phrases panel above and keep it accessible on your phone before you leave the hotel.

 03